dziaineka/dotenv_config_erlang/README.md

 ## Usage

 At the start of your application, load the .env files (later files will overwrite the previous ones values).
+Environment variables will overwrite the .env files values.

 ```erlang
 dotenv_config:init(parser_module, ["path/to/.env"]).